 - Minimization or Maximization – “I only got through that the last time without having a panic attack because I was just having a good day.”

 - Telling the Future – “I know if I go to that event, no one will talk to me anyway.”

 To treat anxiety, we have to understand how our anxiety works.
-So, I use this Cognitive Behavioral Therapy (CBT) approach to help people better understand their anxiety and how to manage it.
-Such an approach has been proven to be an effective treatment for anxiety.
+So, I use this Cognitive Behavioral Therapy (CBT) approach, in addition to such evidenced-based interventions as the Emotional Freedom Technique (EFT/”Tapping”) to help people better understand their anxiety and how to manage it.
+Such approach has been proven by research to be a effective treatments for anxiety.

-Here’s where my strength of using a holistic approach to treating anxiety comes in again.
-In my experience, anxiety feeds anxiety, in the same way that fear breeds fear or stressing about being stressed creates more stress.
-Using mindfulness to teach people to non-judgmentally observe their anxious thoughts and feelings has yielded successful results for those with whom I have worked.
+Here’s where our strength of using a holistic approach to treating anxiety comes in again.
+Anxiety feeds anxiety, in the same way that fear breeds fear or stressing about being stressed creates more stress.
+Using mindfulness to teach people to non-judgmentally observe their anxious thoughts and feelings has yielded successful results for those looking to better manage their anxiety.
 When we fight anxiety, it gets bigger.
 So, when we stop fighting, we can learn another, healthier way to deal with it.

 On my YouTube Channel (which you can link to here), I have several tools to help understand the impact of stress on the brain and learn how to manage anxiety.
 The channel includes illustrations to promote slowed breathing, guided imageries, and calming images that can help in moments of stress.
 Please feel free to browse this collection of tools or save them as favorites in order to reference them quickly during times of stress and anxiety.

-For those interested in learning more on trauma, there are two books listed on my “Resources” page published by two of the leading researchers on this topic.
+For those interested in learning more on trauma, there are two books listed on our “Resources” page published by two of the leading researchers on this topic.
 They have been life-changing for those who are looking to better understand and heal from trauma.
-I greatly recommend them if you are searching for updated information.
+I highly recommend them if you are searching for updated information.